Coronavirus. Climate change. Inequality. Ecological collapse. All connected.

 Duncan helps change-makers gain insight by weaving action-based learning, research programs, and thoughtful insights into practical training and considered support.
 He has spent decades working to encourage a more socially just and resilient Scotland, through founding notable organisations like Emmaus Glasgow.
 More at duncanwallace.org.uk

-Lexi encourages and supports regular outdoor activity while providing a calming influence in the workplace.
-She is an expert in high speed running, squirrel management and olfactory social media.
-Lexi is a Whippet x Bedlington terrier.
+Lexi is our wellbeing coordinator.
+She encourages and supports regular outdoor activity while providing a calming influence in the workplace.
+Lexi is an expert in high speed running, squirrel management and olfactory social media.

 Whether you have a defined project or just a tantalising idea, we'd love to learn more and discuss how we might help.